 Sometimes LEGO bricks snap together so securely that it’s almost impossible to pull them apart again.
 But you can use a spritz of WD-40 to help make it easier!
 Just spray it into the crack between the pieces, let it soak in for a few seconds, then pull the bricks apart.

 Keep a can of WD-40 handy in your laundry room, where you can use it to help remove tomato-based stains on your clothing.
 Just spray some onto the stain, wait a few minutes, then wash as usual.

 3. Clean Carpets

 You can use WD-40 in conjunction with your favorite carpet cleaner to help remove stubborn carpet stains (It works especially well on car mats!)
-Just spray it onto the stain first, then use your carpet cleaner product as usual.
+Just spray it onto the stain first, then follow up with your carpet cleaner product as usual.
 The WD-40 helps to get between the stain and the carpet, making it easier for the carpet cleaner to wash everything away.
 Just a small spray will do the trick!

 4. Water-Proof Your Outdoor Wear

 Since it’s so effective at displacing water, you can use WD-40 to make your outdoor wear more water resistant.
 Spray it on boots, gloves, jackets, and other items, then let the item dry overnight.
 Once it is completely dry, your gear will repel more water!